myerscode/laravel-taxonomies/README.md

 ## Why is this package helpful?

-This package ensures your API will always return the same envelope shape, so consuming apps always know what to expect!
+This package allow you to create taxonomies and terms and relate them to Laravel models.

 ## Install